Machu Picchu Express

 Machu Picchu sits above the Sacred Valley of the Incas, in the Cusco department.
-At 2,430 m., the Inca citadel is overlooking the Urubamba river and surrounded by majestic forest-covered mountains.
+At 2,430 m., the Inca citadel is overlooking the Urubamba River and surrounded by majestic forest-covered mountains.
 The access point to Machu Picchu is the town of Aguas Calientes, also known as Machu Picchu Pueblo.

 Most travelers fly into the city of Cusco before taking their Machu Picchu tours.
 There are a couple of ways to get to the Inca citadel such as taking the train or hiking.
 There are several interesting trails you can take but the most popular and famous one is the Inca Trail.

 In order to take the train, you must go to the Ollantaytambo Train Station which is around 1.5 hrs. away from Cusco by bus.
 From there, you have to take a train trip to Aguas Calientes that takes around 2 hrs.
-Once you arrived in Machu Picchu Pueblo, you have two options: take a bus or walk up until the entrance to Machu Picchu.
+Once you arrived at Machu Picchu Pueblo, you have two options: take a bus or walk up until the entrance to Machu Picchu.

 See more information about how to get to Machu Picchu.

 Machu Picchu is a year-round destination.
-However, the weather in the Andes is commonly unpredictable, it means that the rain can fall at any time of the year.
+However, the weather in the Andes is commonly unpredictable, which means that the rain can fall at any time of the year.
 There are two seasons in the Andes: The dry and the wet season.

-The dry season, from April to October (June and July are the most crowded), brings cooler air, bright blue skies and sunny days but the nights are cold on hiking trails (The Inca Trail is closed in February for maintenance).
+The dry season, from April to October (June and July are the most crowded), brings cooler air, bright blue skies, and sunny days but the nights are cold on hiking trails (The Inca Trail is closed in February for maintenance).

 Absolutely yes.
-If you are in Cusco, you can start your journey very early in the morning, take a 1.5-hour bus ride to Ollantaytambo and then a 2.5-hour train ride to Aguas Calientes.
+If you are in Cusco, you can start your journey very early in the morning, take a 1.5-hour bus ride to Ollantaytambo, and then a 2.5-hour train ride to Aguas Calientes.
 Once you arrive there, you can take a 30-min bus ride to the Inca citadel.
 You will have some hours to explore the dazzling Machu Picchu sanctuary and then, return to Cusco the same day.

 Keep in mind that you must book your Machu Picchu tours and tickets in advance.

 Machu Picchu is at a height of 2,430 m. above the sea level - sitting at 1000 m. lower than Cusco- which is below the minimum height at which altitude sickness can hit you badly.
 It mostly affects people from low-altitude locations.
-But be aware that a visit to Machu Picchu involves walking up and down many steep stairs, terraces and ramps at different altitudes.
+But be aware that a visit to Machu Picchu involves walking up and down many steep stairs, terraces, and ramps at different altitudes.

 See more about how high is Machu Picchu.

-Regardless of gender, age or fitness level, most travelers can feel the effects of high altitude at over 2,000 m.
-The symptoms include dizziness, headaches, tiredness and vomiting.
+Regardless of gender, age, or fitness level, most travelers can feel the effects of high altitude at over 2,000 m.
+The symptoms include dizziness, headaches, tiredness, and vomiting.
 Thus, Machu Travel Peru recommends taking your time to explore the Inca citadel, drinking plenty of water o coca tea.
 Even spending a couple of days in the city of Cusco to let your body acclimatize to the high Andean altitude.

 See more about Coca leaf tea for altitude sickness.